chronoql/gossip/README.md

 ### System Administration

 - **Workspace Hub:** Manage multiple, isolated project environments (Multi-Tenancy).
-Track your token consumption over time with visual telemetry charts to understand the true ROI of your AI-assisted workflows.
+There are color charts that help you visualize your token consumption over time to understand the true ROI of your AI-assisted workflows.
 - **Data Management:** Total data sovereignty.
 Instantly generate, export, and restore compressed `.zip` backups of your entire data ecosystem with a single click.

 ------